benton-gis/LiDAR-Processing/README.md

 1. conda create -n lidar_env -c conda-forge python=3.10 pdal rasterio gdal numpy scipy
 2. conda activate lidar_env

+These are the packags that are required
+1. laspy
+2. numpy
+3. scipy
+4. rasterio

 ## Handy commands
 conda list

 To see details and if a package exists.
 1. conda list laspy

+Install package if missing.
 1. conda install laspy -c conda-forge